gardener/gardener/docs/deployment/deploy_gardenlet_manually.md

     The bootstrap `kubeconfig` is stored in the specified secret.

-4. In section `gardenClientConnection.kubeconfigSecret` of your gardenlet configuration, define a name and a namespace where the gardenlet stores the real `kubeconfig` that it creates during the bootstrap process.
+4. In the `gardenClientConnection.kubeconfigSecret` section of your gardenlet configuration, define a name and a namespace where the gardenlet stores the real `kubeconfig` that it creates during the bootstrap process.
 If the secret doesn't exist, the gardenlet creates it for you.